anlsnke/FlexibleCalculator/README.md

 It also allows for chained calculations where a series of operations can be applied sequentially.
 It is also extensible so that new operations can be added without modifying the core Calculator class.

-IoC is acheived her by delegating all logic to the `Operation` enum.
+IoC is acheived here by delegating all logic to the `Operation` enum.
 This ensures that the `Calculator` class does not need to be modified while adding new operations.

 To add a new operation to the calculator, a new enum and corresponding logic need to be added to `Operation` enum.
 For example
 ```java